anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 | .il-ipsec | virtio-ipsec* | In-line IPSec acceleration. |
 | .la-crypto | virtio-crypto | Look-Aside encryption/decryption engine. |

-<p align="center"><b>Table 4-16:</b> Acceleration Extensions for N Instance Type</p>
+<p align="center"><b>Table 4-16:</b> Acceleration Extensions for Network Intensive Profile</p>

 > _*Need to work with relevant open source communities to create missing interfaces._

 <!--
 <a name="4.2.4.3"></a>
-#### 4.2.4.3 C Instances (Compute Intensive)
+#### 4.2.4.3 Compute Intensive Profile
-This instance type is intended to be used for those applications that has high compute requirements and can take advantage of acceleration technologies such as GPU, FPGA, etc. This instance type is intended to be available in local data centers and more towards the Edge of the network.
+This NFVI Profile is intended to be used for those applications that has high compute requirements and can take advantage of acceleration technologies such as GPU, FPGA, etc. This NFVI Profile is intended to be available in local data centers and more towards the Edge of the network.

 ##### 4.2.4.3.1 Compute Acceleration Extensions
-C instance types can come with compute acceleration extensions to assist VNFs/VAs offloading some of their compute intensive operations to hardware.
+Compute Intensive Profile can come with compute acceleration extensions to assist VNFs/VAs offloading some of their compute intensive operations to hardware.
 The list below is preliminary and is expected to grow as more compute acceleration resources are developed and standardized.

 | .conf | Interface type | Description |
 |------------|----------------|-----------------------------------------|
 | .la-trans | virtio-trans* | Look-Aside Transcoding acceleration. |
 | .la-programmable | virtio-programmable | Look-Aside programmable acceleration. |

-<p align="center"><b>Table 4-17:</b> Acceleration Extensions for C Instance Type</p>
+<p align="center"><b>Table 4-17:</b> Acceleration Extensions for Compute Intensive Profile</p>

 > _*Need to work with relevant open source communities to create missing interfaces._